 “Obviously if you’re only on two wheels, having a blowout is much more dangerous, so a few quick checks could make a big difference.”

-Last year the RAC dealt with approximately 27,000 motorcycle breakdowns, with the top five reasons for callouts being:
+On average, the RAC deals with 27,000 motorcycle breakdowns a year, with the top five reasons for callouts being: